bitnami/charts/_docs/authoring-kubernetes-manifests.md

 For better lifecycle management the replication controller manifests should define liveness and readiness probes using the `livenessProbe` and `readinessProbe` fields respectively.

-There primitives are available for setting up these probes:
+Three primitives are available for setting up these probes:

 - HTTP check (`httpGet`)

   A webhook is used to determine the healthiness of the container.
 The check is deemed successful if the hook returns with `200` or `399` status code.

 - Container Execution Check (`exec`)

   A command is executed inside the container.
 Exiting the check with status `0` is considered a success.

 - TCP Socket Check (`tcpSocket`)

   A connection to a TCP socket is attempted.
 The container is considered healthy if the connection can be established.

 #### Liveness Probe

 A liveness probe checks if the container is running and responding normally.
-If the liveness probe fails the container is terminated and restarted subject to the restart policy.
-For replication controllers the default restart policy is `Always` which means that the Pod will be restarted on failure.
+If the liveness probe fails, the container is terminated and subject to the restart policy it will be restarted.
+In replication controllers the default restart policy is to always restart a terminated container.

 The following example adds a `livenessProbe` to our sample RC manifest.